 - If your vining Philodendron is a little longer than you’d like, you can cut it back at any time to keep it compact.

-Outdoors in summer in Michigan after danger of frost is past, philodendrons make a great plant for sunrooms, decks, patios to give that tropical feel but typically do best in partial shade or shade and in moist, well-drained soil.
-Don’t put them out in direct hot sunlight.
+- Outdoors during Michigan summers, after danger of frost is past, Philodendrons and their cousins make a great plant for decks, patios and sunrooms to give a tropical vibe.
+Remember, do not to put them in direct hot sunlight.